Misterio77/paste.misterio.me/README.md

 ### What

 This is a simple pasting service, designed to be quick and easy to use.
-It also doesn't rely on _any_ javascript to work properly.
+It's fully serverside rendered, and does not include a _single_ line of javascript.
 Should work perfectly on slower devices, TUI browsers, or anything of the sort.

 All the routes can also receive and return JSON.
 Just pass a JSON payload and/or put JSON into your `Accept` header.
 You can use `httpie`, for examploe.